rerobots/docs/prelim.md

 (in real-time) or upload tests and run them in batch, the kind of communications middleware you use on the robots.

+Available kinds of connection:

+1. `sshtun`: ssh to a public IP address and port number.
+2. `openvpn`: create OpenVPN server and install client certificates on instance hosts.

 ## API tokens

 This section presents terms that are not required if you only use the Web UI.